Algorithmic efficiency: Background

-Early electronic computers had both limited speed and limited random access memory.
+Early electronic computers had both limited speed and limited random-access memory.
 Therefore, a space–time trade-off occurred.
 A task could use a fast algorithm using a lot of memory, or it could use a slow algorithm using little memory.
-The engineering trade-off was then to use the fastest algorithm that could fit in the available memory.
+The engineering trade-off was therefore to use the fastest algorithm that could fit in the available memory.

-Modern computers are significantly faster than the early computers, and have a much larger amount of memory available (Gigabytes instead of Kilobytes).
-Nevertheless, Donald Knuth emphasised that efficiency is still an important consideration:
+Modern computers are significantly faster than early computers and have a much larger amount of memory available (gigabytes instead of kilobytes).
+Nevertheless, Donald Knuth emphasized that efficiency is still an important consideration: